FolkerKinzel/IncVersion/README.md

 #### 1. Make sure to have the .NetCore 3.1 runtime installed on your computer

 IncVersion is a very small platform-independent .NetCore-3.1-dll with no runtime components included.
-That's a design choice, because - following my approach - IncVersion is copied to every project directory.
+That's a design choice, because - following my approach - IncVersion is copied to every Visual Studio solution directory.
 Therefore it's necessary to have the runtime installed global.